ehovers10/dci/_chapters/knowledge-in-the-image-of-inquiry.md

 [^interleaved]:
     There are many ways to make sense of interleaved contents, and I don't see that the basic structure of inquiry requires any one type of interleaved content.
 But a quite natural one is *structural interleaving* -- contributions have components, and different contributions are interleaved to the extent that they share components.
 I will make use of this notion of interleaved content in my account of contrastive predication in [Dispute in Discourse](/chapters/dispute-in-discourse.html).

+[^peircetesting]:
+    This conception of induction is present in Peirce's writings as well:

+    > The operation of testing a hypothesis by experiment, which consists in remarking that, if it is true, observations made under certain conditions ought to have certain results, and then causing those conditions to be fulfilled, and noting the results, and if they are favourable, extending a certain confidence to the hypothesis, I call *induction*.
+(Peirce, Abduction and Induction, p.
+152)

+    Note that there is no mention in this description of case or generalizations.
+Presumably, Peirce would further agree that in the instance where the results of the test are not favourable, a certain renunciation or adjustment of the hypothesis is in order.

+[^downdate]:
+    This feature of corrective contributions will be elaborated further in [Dispute in discoruse](/chapters/dispute-in-discourse.html).

+[^talkingover]:
+    It's true that two participants in a discourse can talk at the same time, and its possible for this to result in two contributions simultaneously committed to the discourse.
+But I take it that this *talking over* method of parallel contribution to discourse is rare enough (and even more rarely effective) to set it aside.